Who?

 This followed another assignement at EPFL in 2000, where I taught web-applications modules and coached student’s projects as part of a postgraduate course named tools for PC and Internet applications.

-I also teach regularly at comem.ch: XML, XSLT, Cocoon, web technologies, content management and student’s diploma work coaching.
+I was also a regularly external teacher at comem.ch: XML, XSLT, Cocoon, web technologies, content management and student’s diploma work coaching.

 verbalix